moloch54/b4blood/README.md

 sudo python3 b4blood/setup.py
 ```

-Download kerbrute for your computer:
+Download kerbrute for your computer (AMD or x64 CPU):
 https://github.com/ropnop/kerbrute/releases
 Rename it to "kerbrute"